 - 4 table spoons of pine seeds

-- 2 handfull of ramp (wild garlic) leaves
+- 2 handfull of wild garlic leaves

 - 1 handful of young dandelion leaves